tasmota/docs/docs/Buttons-and-Switches.md

 **`SwitchMode 12`**
-Set switch to pushbutton with dimmer mode incl. double press feature.
+Set switch to inverted pushbutton with dimmer mode incl. double press feature.
 Same as `Switchmode 11` but with inverted behaviour.
 !!! note
 Setoption32 must be smaller than 64, when you use switchmode 11 and 12 !!